dgroomes/stackoverflow-look-back/README.md

 General clean ups, TODOs and things I wish to implement for this project:

-* [x] DONE Clean up the relationship between `web-load-source.ts`, `posts-viewer.ts`, `web-injected.ts` and `content-script-bootstrapper.ts`.
-  * This work depends on the completion of the `web-extension-framework/`.
-* [x] DONE implement the `web-extension-framework`
-  * DONE incorporate the `rpc-framework` into the `web-extension-framework`
-  * Note: I am not consistent with the way I separate or fail to separate "this is for the web page" with "this is for a popup script".
-Sometimes I say, "this is for the web page and nothing else", but really it can be for a popup script too because a popup script has its own web page (sort of... it has a page-like thing...).
-* [x] DONE Create a `BackendWiring` abstraction similar to `PageWiring`
 * [ ] The web-extension-framework and rpc-framework should be migrated to their own repo.
 I will be very happy when I can remove all of that code from this repo and focus again on the Look Back Tool features!
 * [ ] Support the Edge browser.
 Write a Powershell script to build the extension distributions.
 This is the Windows friendly